antmicro/protoplaster/README.md

 ```

 ### Groups
-In the YAML file, you can define different groups of tests to run them for different purposes.
+In the YAML file, you can define different groups of tests to run them for different use cases.
 In the YAML file example, there are two groups defined: base and additional.
 Protoplaster, when run without a defined group, will execute every test in each group.
 When the group is specified with the parameter `-g` or `--group`, only the tests in the specified group are going to be run.